 Hi frands.
 I am so happy to be bringing this mac to you all.

-I have been dreaming about it ever since I had some a few years ago.
+I have been dreaming about it for years.
+Literally.

 I have to admit, I had this combo for the first time at Disneyland!
 If you know me, you know I love all things Disney.